 Importance to Healthcare Organizations

 Health organizations are taking up the mantle of educators as well as employers.
-They are increasingly responsible for deploying healthcare continuing education tools in ways that ensure their workforces meet the rigors of delivering care while meeting organizational objectives.
-Additionally, they are expected to deliver the training necessary to meet state and federal guidelines and are required to report employee progress to relevant agencies.
+They are increasingly responsible for deploying healthcare continuing education tools in ways that ensure their workforces meet the rigors of delivering care and meet healthcare facility goals.
+Training must meet state and federal guidelines and employee progress must be reported to relevant agencies.

 This process can be simplified by easy-to-use Learning Management System (LMS) software and digital reporting tools.
 The benefits can be felt immediately by new employees and getting off on the right foot during onboarding can increase worker retention and job satisfaction down the line.